Healthiest Low Fructose Fruits For People With Fructose Intolerance

 Apricots

-Apricots are delectable fruit that ripen in early summer and spring.
+Apricots are delectable fruits that ripen in early summer and spring.
 They intrinsically contain sugar, which makes them an immaculate alternative for people with fructose malabsorption.
 It has a plentiful ratio of dietary fiber, which is beneficial for digestive health and regulates blood sugar levels.

 It supplies all necessary nutrients and iron to the body.
 Apricots are low in fat and calories, alongside having Vitamin A and potassium; that promotes the immune system and healthy liver function.
 Additionally, it improves gut, skin, and eye health through vitamins E, C, and A, beta carotene, and other essential trace minerals.